racker/python-service-registry-cli/README.md

-# Service Registry CLI
+# Rackspace Service Registry CLI

-Command line client for Rackspace Cloud Service Registry.
+Command line client for Rackspace Service Registry.
 The client currenty only offers read-only functionality and allows users to:

 * view account limits